svitlana-outsampler/ITS_ICML2025/README.md

 ## Results

-In order to generate the dataset, we first synthetically generate 200-1000 time series of an Orstein-Uhlenbeck process with 128 samples each.
-The values are rescaled betwenn 0 and 99 and rounded to nearest integer.
+In order to generate the dataset, we first synthetically generate 220 time series of an Orstein-Uhlenbeck process with 128 samples each.
+The values are rescaled between 0 and 99 and rounded to nearest integer.
 This is done for improving the LLM understanding of the time series.
 It is known that too much digit precision can be confusing for the LLM.
 The Python function for generating one time series is the following:
 ```python
 def generate(self, imagename="ou_process.png", filename="ou_process.dat"):